Capri205/OBChestShop/README.md

 Obviously, if your inventory space is limited then some items will drop to the floor, so watch out!

+## Removing a shop
+Breaking a shop sign will result in the shop being removed and the shop stock being placed into the players inventory.
+Any excess stock is dropped on the ground.
+Breaking the last sign on the chest also removes the chest.
+Breaking a shop chest will remove ALL signs on the chest and therefore all shops associated with those signs.
+A chest can have 5 signs/shops on it, but they can only be by the same owner.
+Alternatively there is a command to remove a shop by name.
+See the Commands section for more details.

 ## Commands
 /obs or /obshop will bring up the available commands:<br>
 /obs remove <shopname | all> - removes the named shop or all of your shops - obviously must be owned by the remover.<br>